-Alimony Pendente Lite sounds like an auto insurance company, or a caricature from some foreign language film up for an Oscar Award.
-No folks, alimony pendente lite Florida is a form of alimony that is short term, and awarded while the divorce is pending/going on.
+Alimony Pendente Lite sounds like an auto insurance company, or a caricature from some foreign language film nominated for an Oscar Award.
+In fact, alimony pendente lite Florida is a form of short term alimony awarded while the divorce is pending/going on.
 This type of limited spousal support is intended to help the recipient during the length of the case itself (hence the word pendente or pending).
-Florida divorce courts do not automatically award this type of alimony, rather, your lawyer must specifically petition the court for it to be included in your case.
-It is rather obvious to lawyers, but generally not to laypersons, that if you want the court to do/award something in a divorce or family law case, you generally must ask the court for relief.
+Florida divorce courts do not automatically award this type of alimony.
+Your divorce lawyer must specifically ask the court alimony pendente lite it to be awarded.
+It is rather obvious to lawyers, but generally not to nonlawyers, that if you want the court to do/award something in a divorce or family law case, you generally must ask the court for relief.
 Jonathan Jacobs is an alimony attorney in Clermont, Minneola, Orlando, Leesburg, Tavares, Osceola, and the surrounding areas of Central Florida.
 Call 407-335-8113 to speak with a divorce and family attorney today.

-The concept behind alimony pendente lite Florida, is that marital dissolution lawsuits may take a number of months (or even years at the extreme) to be resolved.
+The concept behind alimony pendente lite Florida, is that divorce lawsuits may take a number of months (or even years) to be resolved.
 In the meantime, the payee (recipient) may not have any money to support their children, pay for their basic expenses such as rent or groceries, or even to pay their attorney to represent them in the divorce proceeding.
 Therefore, being mindful of this, and understanding that alimony may be awarded at the outcome stage of the case, Florida courts often award alimony pendente lite to benefit the party in need.
 Alimony pendente lite in Florida may be awarded based on motion, the petition, or the counterpetition upon request.
-The foregoing is based on the Florida Alimony Pendente Lite Statute and is explained by your alimony attorney in Clermont and Orlando.

 The Florida Alimony Pendente Lite Statute is 61.071.
 Florida Statute 61.071 is one of the many Florida Statutes governing alimony.
 Case law regarding the Florida Alimony Pendente Lite Statute is mostly older and foundational (as indicated above).
 The original case law on alimony pendente lite provides that the court awards this so-called suit money to prevent one party from being a burden to the coffers (pocket-book) of the state/government.